Chart Color Schemes

 Educational attainment in Flinders Park aligns closely with national averages, showing typical qualification patterns and performance metrics

-University qualification levels in Flinders Park stand at 28.0%, slightly below the Australian average of 30.4%.
-Bachelor degrees are most prevalent at 20.0%, followed by postgraduate qualifications (6.0%) and graduate diplomas (2.0%).
-Vocational credentials are prominent, with 30.3% of residents aged 15+ holding such qualifications - advanced diplomas (9.9%) and certificates (20.4%).
+University qualification levels in Flinders Park are at 28.0%, slightly below the Australian average of 30.4%.
+Bachelor degrees are most common at 20.0%, followed by postgraduate qualifications (6.0%) and graduate diplomas (2.0%).
+Vocational credentials are prominent, with 30.3% of residents aged 15+ holding them, including advanced diplomas (9.9%) and certificates (20.4%).

 Frequently Asked Questions - Education